richie-omondi/sys_eng/0x02-shell_redirections/README.md

   - Hidden files should be listed
   - One file name per line
   - The listing should end with a new line
+ - 101-gifs - Lists all the files with a `.gif` extension in the current directory and all its sub-directories.
+  - Hidden files should be listed
+  - Only regular files (not directories) should be listed
+  - The names of the files should be displayed without their extensions
+  - The files should be sorted by byte values, but case-insensitive (file `aaa` should be listed before file `bbb`, file `.b` should be listed before file `a`, and file `Rona` should be listed after file `jay`)
+  - One file name per line
+  - The listing should end with a new line